sasjs/sasjs.io/docs/index.md

 1. Macro library ([macrocore](https://github.com/sasjs/core)).
 A collection of macro based tools for SAS web application development.
 See [documentation](https://core.sasjs.io).

 2. CLI tool ([sasjs-cli](https://github.com/sasjs/cli)).
 An NPM command line utility for automating the compilation, build and deployment of your SAS-Powered HTML5 Application.
+See [documentation](https://cli.sasjs.io).

 3. Data Adapter ([sasjs](https://github.com/sasjs/adapter)).
 A JavaScript library to handle the communication between your HTML5 application and the SAS 9 or Viya backend.
-See [documentation](https://adapter.sasjs.io)
+See [documentation](https://adapter.sasjs.io).

 <meta name="description" content="Build awesome HTML5 web applications on SAS9 and Viya with the SASjs framework">